-- (a) The owner or its duly authorized representative shall submit a complete notice of intent no later than thirty days before the proposed starting date of the discharge. - (b) The owner or its duly authorized representative shall include the following information in the notice of intent: - (1) Information required in section 34 of appendix A of chapter 11-55; - (2) Description of the decorative fish pond or tank and the type of aquatic species being housed.
+- (b) The owner or operator shall include the following information in the notice of intent: - (1) Information required in section 34 of appendix A of chapter 11-55; - (2) Description of the decorative fish pond or tank and the type of aquatic species being housed.
 The description should include, but not be limited to: material type of the pond or tank; water volume contained; the type, size, and number of aquatic species being housed; and, the type(s) and quantity of food utilized; - (3) Description of the average frequency of flow and duration of any intermittent or seasonal discharge.
 The frequency of flow means the number of days or months per year when there is an intermittent discharge.
 Duration means the number of days or hours per discharge.
 Provide the best estimate for new discharges; - (4) Source(s) of the circulation water for the decorative fish pond or tank; - (5) Quantitative data on pollutant(s) that the owner or operator of the facility knows or reasonably should know are or will be present in the discharge and for which the pollutants numerical criteria for the existing or proposed receiving state waters are specified in chapter 11-54, especially section 11-54-4;

 - (6) Name and chemical composition of any water enhancement or treatment additives, if any used; - (7) Best management practices applied to minimize or eliminate the discharge of pollutants (e.g., feeding procedures, pond or tank cleaning operations, and control measures); and - (8) A brief description of any treatment system used or to be used.
 For discharges to Class AA or Class 1 waters, the treatment system plan shall be submitted with the notice of intent.
 For discharges to Class A or Class 2 waters, the treatment system plan shall be submitted with the notice of intent or thirty days before the start of discharge activities.
-The permittee shall retain the treatment system plan, and all subsequent revisions, on-site or at a nearby office. - (c) The director may require additional information to be submitted. - (d) The owner or its duly authorized representative shall submit a complete notice of intent to the director at the following address or as otherwise specified:
+The permittee shall retain the treatment system plan, and all subsequent revisions, on-site or at a nearby office. - (c) The director may require additional information to be submitted. - (d) The initial notice of intent shall be signed by the certifying person as described in section 11-55-07(a).
+A revised notice of intent (a notice of intent that the department has required to be revised and resubmitted) shall be signed by either the certifying person or duly authorized representative as described in section 11-55-07(b). - (e) The owner or operator shall submit a complete notice of intent to the director at the following address or as otherwise specified: